 2015-04-07

-Dozens of millions of Euros were spent on roads across the Romanian-Hungarian border that lead nowhere.
+BUDAPEST - Dozens of millions of euros were spent on building roads across the Romanian-Hungarian border that lead nowhere.

-A team of three Hungarian journalists living in Hungary and Romania investigated the story behind the useless roads.
+A team of three Hungarian journalists, based in both Hungary and Romania, investigated the story behind these useless roads.

-The roadworks were started within the Hungary-Romania Cross-Border Cooperation Programme 2007-2013.
-The roadworks are estimated to have cost 23 million Euros by low estimates.
-Other sources put the final price tag as high as 55 million.
+The roadworks were initiated as part of the Hungary-Romania Cross-Border Cooperation Programme (2007–2013).
+Low estimates put the cost of the roadworks at 23 million euros.
+Other sources estimate the final cost to be as high as 55 million euros.

-The reason for the blocked roads is simple: Romania is not yet a member of the Schengen area.
-Therefore, border checkpoints need to be installed on any road crossing the border between Romania and Hungary.
-This, however, is often delayed because the authorities in Bucharest fail to propose a solution.
+The reason for the blocked roads is simple.
+Romania is not yet a member of the Schengen Area.
+This means that border checkpoints must be installed at any crossing point between Romania and Hungary.
+However, this is often delayed because the authorities in Bucharest have failed to propose a solution.

-In addition to looking at the roads, the journalists focused on the construction and communication tenders of projects financed through the HURO programme.
-They zoomed in on these two areas because past experience showed that those were the two areas where dodgy deals and cases of supposed corruption are most likely to happen.
+As well as examining the roads, the journalists investigated the construction and communication tenders for projects financed through the HURO programme.
+They focused on these two areas because past experience has shown that dodgy deals and cases of supposed corruption are most likely to occur there.

-The team sifted through more than 300 public procurements, filed FOI requests to 40 public authorities and conducted background interviews with politicians, businessmen and experts who know the programme from the inside.
+The team sifted through more than 300 public procurements, submitted freedom of information requests to 40 public authorities, and conducted background interviews with politicians, businesspeople, and experts familiar with the programme.

-They investigated how a company with no media experience, but close ties to local politicians, won and implemented a comprehensive and costly cross-border communication strategy.
-The team also wrote about an unknown company, which since 2010 has gone from one successful public sector contract in water management to another.
-Its success has been helped by the almost total lack of competition, made possible by splitting contracts to just below the threshold requiring a tendering process.
+They investigated how a company with no experience in the media sector, but with close ties to local politicians, won and implemented a comprehensive and costly cross-border communication strategy.
+The team also wrote about an unknown company which, since 2010, has secured one successful public sector contract after another in the water management sector.
+This success has been facilitated by an almost total lack of competition, achieved by splitting contracts just below the threshold requiring a tendering process.

 Photos © Zoltán Sipos